Edit

 Navigate the query objects

-After you connect to your SAP BW instance, the Navigator dialog box will show a list of available catalogs in the selected server.
+After you connect to your SAP Business Warehouse (BW) instance, the Navigator dialog shows a list of available catalogs in the selected server.

-You'll see one catalog folder with the name $INFOCUBE.
+One catalog folder with the name $INFOCUBE is displayed.
 This folder contains all InfoProviders in the SAP BW system.

 The other catalog folders represent InfoProviders in SAP BW for which at least one query exists.